TamPham271299/DEJU/README.md

 Exon-junction count table and annotation is stored in `IE_J_count` and `IE_J_annot` object.

-For example:
+For example:\
-`IE_J_count` contains counts of each feature (exon/junction) with each column representing each sample
+`IE_J_count` contains counts of each feature (exon/junction) with each column representing each sample.
 ```tsv
 7587  5384  6408  6617
 732  567  731  709